kensanata/spellcasters/Qunu.md

 shame and anger.
 Charms usually cause severe emotional distress!

 **Mind rot** (1) confuses a target within 60ft for half an hour.
-They don't remember what they are doing here, they don't remember their name, their friends, their enemies, their spells, the books they've read, and so on.
-Their soul is still here, so their *feelings* are unaffected.
-Sadly, it's hard to act coherently if all you know is how you feel about people and situations.
+They don't remember what they were doing, they don't remember their name, their friends, their enemies, their spells, the books they've read.
+Their soul is still here, their *feelings* are unaffected.
+But it's hard to act coherently if all you know is how you feel about people and situations.
 When the spell ends, the victims don't recall much, not even the moment they lost their mind.

 **Silent message** (1) allows you to send a short message and receive a short answer without speaking any words.
 The recipient has to be within a mile.
 The message does not involve any mind reading so you still need to share a common language, and replying is optional.

-**Beautiful** (2) makes you the most beautiful being in the world for all around you.
-For the next half hour, nobody within 30ft. may harm you or resist your unless they save vs. spells, or if you harm them.
+**Bedazzlement** (2) creates a 30ft radius aura around you.
+Nobody in range may harm or resist you unless they save vs. spells, or if you harm them.

 **Servant** (2) creates a magical servant of your devising, just for you.
 It can be a dead body given ghoulish life, a zombie, a talking